hongyukeji/plugin-theme/README.md

 #### View

-The View returned by the Builder is usually a custom object extending \Hongyukeji\Theme\View.
+The View returned by the Builder is usually a custom object extending \Hongyukeji\PluginTheme\View.

 There's also a bunch of shortcuts to go to the above levels available (getBuilder, getBuilderParamManager, getTheme, getAssetManager)